MOhammedRiaad/React-Interview-Questions/README.md

 ```

 ### 232. In which scenarios error boundaries do not catch errors?
-Below are the cases in which error boundaries doesn't work
+Below are the cases in which error boundaries doesn't work:
 1. Inside Event handlers
 2. Asynchronous code using **setTimeout or requestAnimationFrame** callbacks
 3. During Server side rendering
 4. When errors thrown in the error boundary code itself

 ### 233. Why do not you need error boundaries for event handlers?
 Error boundaries do not catch errors inside event handlers.
-Event handlers don't happened or invoked during rendering time unlike render method or lifecycle methods.
+Event handlers don't happened or get invoked during rendering time unlike render method or lifecycle methods.
 So React knows how to recover these kind of errors in event handlers.
 If still you need to catch an error inside event handler, use the regular JavaScript try / catch statement as below
 ```javascript
 class MyComponent extends React.Component {